spywhere/tmux.nvim/README.md

 The intention of this plugin is to eliminate the need of tmux for a basic terminal multiplexing feature by leveraging Neovim split and tab features

+For those who's on Windows, this could be a workaround for lack of tmux but only for terminal multiplexing

 ## Table Of Contents

 * [Installation](#installation)